 What are the signs of oral cancer and how is it treated?

 Signs of oral cancer may include, but are not limited to, white or red patches on the tissue inside your mouth, bumps on your neck, sores on or in your mouth that don’t heal, difficulty or pain when you swallow, or unexplained bleeding in your mouth.
 These symptoms could be due to another ailment such as an infection, but if you experience any of these symptoms you should consult a dentist immediately for an evaluation.

 If you develop oral cancer, your dentist can discuss treatment options which may include surgery, radiation treatments or chemotherapy.
 Oral cancer that is detected early is known to be highly curable.
 However, a treatment plan for oral cancer will be patient specific according to your needs and the type and severity of your oral cancer.
 The key is to identify the oral cancer as early as possible by visiting your dentist regularly for checkups.
 Dental checkups are recommended once every six months or more if you are experiencing pain or other symptoms.
 Do not wait another day, put your mind at ease now by booking a regular checkup with your dentist and be sure to ask about an oral cancer screening at your next visit.

 Please note, this article is not meant to diagnose or replace the opinion or recommendation of a physician or dentist.
 If you believe you may have oral cancer, please consult your dentist.

-Dr. Raul Garcia and Dr. Conchi Sanchez-Garcia are Miami Dentist located at 9301 SW 56th Street in Miami Florida.
-They offer comprehensive oral cancer screenings as well as the latest in neuromuscular dentistry including treating sleep apnea and TMJ Disorder.
-If you would like to schedule a consultation with our doctors please contact us at (305) 595-4616 or fill our contact form.
+Dr. Raul Garcia and Dr. Conchi Sanchez-Garcia are located at 9301 S.W.
+56th St. in Miami, Florida.
+They offer comprehensive oral cancer screenings as well as the latest in neuromuscular dentistry, including treating sleep apnea and TMJ disorder.
+If you would like to schedule a consultation with our doctors, please contact us at (305) 595-4616 or fill out our contact form.